 On your new GitHub instance in Sentry, click "Configure".

-Add any repositories from which you want to collect commit data.
+All of your repositories will be added by default, you just have to refresh your screen.
+To only add select repositories, choose them from the dropdown list.
 Make sure you have given Sentry access to these repositories in GitHub in the previous steps.

 The GitHub integration is available for all projects under your Sentry organization.
 You can connect multiple GitHub organizations to one Sentry organization, but you cannot connect a single GitHub organization to multiple Sentry organizations.